4

 This is most important for our purposes when it comes to stress.
 Although an inherent part of life, stress affects many of us in negative ways.
 It clouds our ability to reason.
 It makes us short-tempered at work and with our loved ones.
 It keeps us from getting quality sleep at night.
 The list goes on and on.
 Chances are, you’ve had some run-ins with being over-stressed before — most of us have!
 The list of benefits of meditation can go on and on.

-The brightness at the end of the tunnel, however, is that you can change how you react to stress, and not just at the conscious level.
+The light at the end of the tunnel, however, is that you can change how you react to stress, and not just at the conscious level.
 Your brain is plastic, which means it is “malleable” — changeable.
 Whether you want to improve your hand-eye coordination or react better to stress, you simply have to teach your brain what new “routes” you want it to take.

 Here, repetition is key.